vitessio/website/content/en/docs/19.0/user-guides/migration/troubleshooting.md

 This can be exhibited in one of two ways:
 1. This error is shown in the `status`/`show` action output or the `Workflow show` output: `Error picking tablet: context has expired`
 2. The stream never starts, which can be seen in the following ways:
-    1. The `Workflow show` output is showing an empty value in the `Pos` field for the stream
+    1. The `show` output is showing an empty value in the `Pos` field for the stream
     2. The `status`/`show` action output is showing `VStream has not started` for the stream

 When a VReplication workflow starts or restarts the [tablet selection process](../../../reference/vreplication/tablet_selection/) runs to find a viable source tablet for the stream.
-The `cells` and `tablet_types` play a key role in this process and if we cannot ever find a viable source tablet for the stream then you may want to expand the cells and/or tablet types made available for the selection process.
+The `--cells` and `--tablet-types` play a key role in this process and if we cannot ever find a viable source tablet for the stream then you may want to expand the cells and/or tablet types made available for the selection process.

 #### Corrective Action

-If the workflow was only created and has not yet made any progress then you should `Cancel` the workflow and `Create` a new one using different values for the `--cells` and `--tablet_types` flags.
+If the workflow was only created and has not yet made any progress then you should `cancel` the workflow and `create` a new one using different values for the `--cells` and `--tablet-types` flags.
 If, however, this workflow has made significant progress that you do not wish you lose, you can update the underlying workflow record directly to modify either of those values.
 For example: